Nonclassicality in correlations without causal order: Introduction

 \section{Introduction}

+The scientific enterprise hinges on uncovering causal explanations for observed correlations.
+Usually these explanations assume definiteness of causal order between the relevant events.
+If, however, causal order is subject to quantum indefiniteness in a similar sense as physical properties like position and momentum, what would such explanations look like?

-The possibility of indefinite causal order in physical theories has been investigated extensively in recent years \cite{Hardy05, Hardy07, OCB12, CDP13}.
-Much of this has been motivated by Hardy's observation that a deeper theory that recovers both quantum theory and general relativity in appropriate physical regimes must meet the challenge of combining the radical aspects of both theories: the intrinsically \textit{probabilistic} character of quantum theory and the intrinsically \textit{dynamical} nature of causal structure in general relativity \cite{Hardy05}.
+Aside from its intrinsically foundational motivations, this question also stems from Hardy's observation that a deeper theory that recovers both quantum theory and general relativity in appropriate physical regimes must meet the challenge of combining the radical aspects of both theories: the intrinsically \textit{probabilistic} character of quantum theory and the intrinsically \textit{dynamical} nature of causal structure in general relativity \cite{Hardy05,Hardy07,Hardy16}.